AlexHuang2/OrdinalForest/README.md

 ## Ordinal Forests

 Implementation of Random Forests for ordinal regression as described in Ordinal Forests (2019)<sup>[1],[2]</sup> in Python.
-In addition, an ordinal-specific loss function, the All-Thresholds Loss, is implemented (motivated by the Loss Function (All-Threshold Loss) for ordinal response variables<sup>[3]</sup> discussion) as the z-scoring inherently being done by Ordinal Forests provide convenient thresholding for this loss.
+In addition, an ordinal-specific loss function, the All-Thresholds Loss, is implemented for OOB selection of candidate z-intervals (motivated by the Loss Function (All-Threshold Loss) for ordinal response variables<sup>[3]</sup> discussion) as the z-scoring inherently being done by Ordinal Forests provide convenient thresholding for this loss.

 Based on scikit-learn version 1.1.2<sup>[4]</sup>.